We know that we should be saving for the future.

 While some may blame a low-paying job or out-of-control spending, the real reason might be in our heads.

-Recent neuroscientific research suggests that our minds aren’t optimally designed to encourage long-term savings.
+Recent neuroscience research suggests that our minds aren’t optimally designed to encourage long-term savings.

 The part of the brain that has changed most dramatically during our tenure on Earth is the frontal cortex.